Colorfingers/VircadiaDeploy/Docker/Image/README.md

 ./opt/vircadia/assignment-client -n 6 &

 ```
 -7.
-Commit and push you docker container to your repository.
+Commit and push your docker container to your repository.
 You do not need to stop the container to commit it.
 Docker will pause it while it's being committed.
 ```
 # Press CTRL-p and q
 # This will put you back at the bash prompt of the host without killing the container.